rapidsai/cuspatial/cpp/doxygen/developer_guide/DOCUMENTATION.md

 To build the libcuspatial HTML documentation simply run the `doxygen` command from the `cpp/doxygen` directory containing the `Doxyfile`.
-The libcuspatial documentation can also be built using `make docs_cuspatial` from the cmake build directory (e.g. `cpp/build`).
+The libcuspatial documentation can also be built using `cmake --build . --target docs_cudf` from the cmake build directory (e.g. `cpp/build/release`).

 Doxygen reads and processes all appropriate source files under the `cpp/include/` directory.
 The output is generated in the `cpp/doxygen/html/` directory.
-You can load the local `index.html` file generated there into any web browser to view the result.
+You can load the local
+`index.html` file generated there into any web browser to view the result.

 To view docs built on a remote server, you can run a simple HTTP server using Python:
 `cd html && python -m http.server`.
-Then open `<IP address>:8000` in your local web browser, inserting the IP address of the machine on which you ran the HTTP server.
+Then open `http://<IP address>:8000` in your local web browser, inserting the IP address of the machine on which you ran the HTTP server.

 The doxygen output is intended for building documentation only for the public APIs and classes.
 For